AbsaOSS/living-doc-generator/VISION.md

 Here are structural suggestions for key documentation types, using examples to clarify content organization:
 - **User Stories (US):** Outlines overarching user needs and goals, providing context for related features.
-- **Features:** Describes specific aspects or components supporting the User Story, broken down into clear, actionable tasks.
+- **Features (Feat):** Describes specific aspects or components supporting the User Story, broken down into clear, actionable tasks.
 - **Requirements (Req)**: Lists individual requirements essential for completing a feature, enhancing detail and traceability.

 **Using Task Lists:** Leverage task lists in both User Stories and Features to improve clarity and progress tracking.

-## Content Formatting for Documentation Types (US, Features, Req)
+## Content Formatting for Documentation Types (US, Feat, Req)

 A consistent structure helps standardize documentation across different types:
 - **Open Format:**
   - **Information Collection:** Use an initial section to gather relevant information at the start.
   - **Description:** Separate sections for high-level descriptions to serve both documentation and User Guide purposes (in case of US).
 - **Body (Markdown):**
-  - **Topic:**
-    - Requirements do not need a topic.
-    - For Features, each issue should focus on a single topic (as a label).
-    - User Stories are broader in scope.
   - **Versioning:**
     - **Expected:** Specifies the target version for initial release.
     - **Available:** Indicates the actual version released.